 - If you love saucy tacos, you may want to add 1-2 tablespoons of tomato paste or 2 tablespoons of water mixed with 1/2 tablespoon of arrowroot powder (or tapioca flour) combined into a slurry before adding it to the ground meat/beans.

-This Whole30 taco seasoning is pretty mild (Dave cannot tolerate heat very well).
+This homemade taco seasoning is mild (our family cannot tolerate heat very well).
 The smoked paprika + ancho chili powder give it a bit of spice but nothing that will burn your mouth.
-To add more spice, you can add:

 - ¼- ½ tsp. cayenne pepper